trombik/ansible-role-nsd/tests/molecule/molecule/default/README.md

 ### Description

-This scenario creates two `virtualbox` instances.
+This scenario creates two `virtualbox` instances, one as a master, and another as a slave.
+They runs `nsd`.

-The scenario has a side-effect play that does the followings:

-* Creates two digests from the time
-* Creates two files with the digests under `/tmp`